-We train a population of classifier models based on the minGPT architecture~\cite{minGPT} with hidden dimension 64 and causal attention.
+We train a population of classifier models based on the minGPT architecture~\cite{minGPT} with hidden dimension 64.
 Following \citet{vaswani2023attentionneed}, we use reshaping for multi-head attention, so the model's overall parameter count is the same regardless of per-layer head count $W$.
 We set the learning rate $\eta = 0.0001$ with no dropout.
-All trained models stablize to an ID validation accuracy of at least 99\% after at most 900K training examples (Appendix Figure~\ref{fig:training-convergence}).
+All trained models stabilize to an ID validation accuracy of at least 99\% after at most 900K training examples (Appx.
+Fig.~\ref{fig:training-convergence}).

 We grid sweep over other hyperparameters to create a diverse model population.
-We train models with depths of $D \in \{1, 2, 3\}$ layers and widths of $W \in \{2, 4\}$ attention heads per layer.
+We train models with depths $D \in \{1, 2, 3\}$ layers and widths $W \in \{2, 4\}$ attention heads per layer.
 We also vary optimizer weight decay $\lambda \in \{0, 0.001, 0.01\}$.
-In each hyperparameter setting, we train models with 5 random seeds for weight initialization and 3 seeds for dataset shuffle order.
-This grid sweep results in $15$ models per hyperparameter configuration and 270 models in total.
+Per combination, we train models with 5 random seeds for weight initialization and 3 for dataset shuffle order.
+This sweep results in $15$ models per hyperparameter configuration and 270 models in total.